-Young Person’s Community Research and Activism Project
+Young People’s Research and Policy

 In 2016-2017 we delivered our first funded project.
 Phase One of the project offered young people two days of community activism training to highlight their key interests and concerns.
 This session facilitated discussion to gain a better understanding of issues young people express across different areas, showing the importance of the criminal justice system (policing), health (mental health) and education (schooling).